britter/website/src/content/blog/2025-10-02-maven-ai-agents.md

 ```

 From the project root, Maven will execute the test phase in every module.
-Because ApiTest exists only in modules/api, Surefire treats the other modules as having "no specified tests" and - by default - fails the build.
+Because `ApiTest` exists only in modules/api, the [Maven Surefire Plugin](https://maven.apache.org/surefire/maven-surefire-plugin/) treats the other modules as having "no specified tests" and - by default - fails the build.
-The AI interprets this as a genuine defect and begins searching for a non‑existent problem until it is told to scope the build, for example:
+The AI interprets this as a genuine defect and begins searching for a non‑existent problem until it is told to scope the command to the module that contains the test, for example:

 ```shell
 mvn test -Dtest=ApiTest -pl modules/api
 ```

-However this may now produce a false negative because dependent modules will not be compiled, which might either cause compilation issues in the test or run tests on unfixed code causing a test failure although the code was already fixed.
+However this may now produce another false negative because dependent modules will not be compiled, which might either cause compilation issues in the test or run tests on unfixed code causing a test failure although the code was already fixed.
 Maven experts will suggest combining the [`-am` flag](https://maven.apache.org/ref/3.9.11/maven-embedder/cli.html) (short for `--also-make` which will also build modules depended on by the modules in the `-pl` list) together with [Surefire's `-Dsurefire.failIfNoSpecifiedTests=false` flag](https://maven.apache.org/surefire/maven-surefire-plugin/test-mojo.html#failIfNoSpecifiedTests) to address this, for example:

 ```shell